7 Things to Consider Before Buying Home Insurance

 Most policies list conditions and contractual obligations you must fulfill to maintain your coverage.
 And if you break those conditions, your insurance company could deny your claim or invalidate your policy altogether.
 Examples include:

 Plus, some companies offer credits or rebates for upgrades to plumbing, electric, heat, roof, and even security.
 Provide proof (pictures and/or receipts) and your provider might significantly lower your insurance premiums.
-You might not get a crazy discount every time, but with insurance rates consistently increasing, any price reductions are worth it.
+You might not get a crazy discount every time, but any price reductions are worth it.

 7. See what your broker has to say.